published: 26th of February 2019

 The Juniper docs are a good resource and where I went searching when I needed to clarify something that I wasn't sure about from one of the books/videos.
 They also have a lot of configuration examples which helped me understand the Juniper way of doing things via the CLI.

-I built a vendor agnostic lab which I used for most of my labbing.
+I built a vendor agnostic lab topology which I used for most of my labbing.
 Having the base configs already applied and being able to rollback to a baseline state quickly really helped pump in as much quality lab time as possible.
 I did not actually spend a large percentage of time labbing, but what I did do was very productive.

 Liquid Text is an IOS app that allows you to take notes on a PDF and the notes are linked in context to the document.
 You can write directly on the document or there is a side panel for copying text or writing your own notes / diagrams.
 I felt like this was a great time saver when going back for revision of something I had noted but didnt quite understand or had forgotten.